Former Birmingham Mayor Larry Langford dies at 72

 - AP FACT CHECK: Trump claims innocence in probe; wall myths WATCH

+He served in the U.S. military and in the early 1970s became one the first black television reporters in the city of Birmingham.
 Langford served as mayor of Fairfield, the president of the Jefferson County Commission and mayor of Birmingham.

+With a flair for the theatrical, he never shied away from big ideas for the areas he served.

+During his political career, he championed the creation of an amusement park called Visionland and other efforts to make Birmingham a tourism destination.
+His unrealized plans included bringing the Olympics to Birmingham and building a domed stadium.

+“Mayor Langford had an unmatched love for his community – a love he expressed through his boldness and creativity,” current Birmingham Mayor Randall Woodfin said Tuesday.

+Jefferson County Commissioner Lashunda Scales said Langford, while unconventional in his approach, “was a pioneer and visionary who was well ahead of his time.”

-His political career ended in 2009 when he was convicted of taking bribes while on the Jefferson County Commission in exchange for steering bond business.
+His political career ended in 2009 when he was convicted of taking bribes — in the form of cash, clothing and a Rolex— as a member of the county commission in exchange for steering bond business to an investment banker.
+A federal judge sentenced Langford to 15 years in prison.

-A federal judge on Dec.
-28 ordered Langford to be released from prison because he was terminally ill.
+“He sold Jefferson County out” Assistant U.S. Attorney George Martin said at his 2010 sentencing.